vaidu25/Cake_coffee_cafe/README.md

-# Coffee Shop Website
+# A Cafe Website
+#☕ Cake N Coffee cafe

-This is a responsive Coffee Shop website built using HTML, CSS, Tailwind CSS, and JavaScript.
+This is a responsive Cafe website built using HTML, CSS, Tailwind CSS, and JavaScript.

 ## Features